English name: Asian Painted Frog (aka “Asian Bullfrog”, “Banded Bullfrog”, or “Chubby Frog”)

-Contribution to the ecosystem: The Asian Painted Frog helps control ant and termite populations.
-It is a food source for snakes, monitors, and humans.
+Place in the ecosystem: The Asian Painted Frog eats ants and termites.
+It can be eaten by snakes, monitors, and humans.
 I have witnessed one being preyed upon by a juvenile monitor.

 Interesting facts: During the mating season the male frogs float in the water making loud cow-like “honks” to attract the females.
 The air they suck in in order to make this noise, combined with their already rotund appearance, gives the impression of floating beach balls with legs.
 The eggs they lay after mating are very small and form a film on the surface of the water.

 This frog has spade-like growths on its back feet that assist it in digging backwards into the soil.